M4GNV5/PointerScript/README.md

 Currently the main time eaters are lookahead (parser) for small scripts without expensive loops and ptrs_scope_get for scripts with long loops

 ###Grammar
-Most of PointerScript is similar to Javascript and/or C so only specialities will be listed here:
+Most of PointerScript is similar to Javascript and/or C so only specialities will be listed here for a full Documentation see [LanguageDoc.md](LanguageDoc.md)
 ```javascript
 //import native functions or variables from other PointerScript files
 //leaving out the from part searches for the function in standard library